 Aging: As women we can especially be impacted by the aging process.
 Our bodies change, things slow down and it can be difficult to feel comfortable with your body and the changes.
 Counseling can help you to feel comfortable in your body, cope with the aging process and reinvent yourself should you choose to do so.

 If you find yourself feeling stuck and unsupported, please don’t go through what you’re feeling alone.
 We’d love to partner with you to help you heal, offer support and guidance and provide a space for you to let go of your struggle.
-Contact us in Houston at 832-209-2222 or schedule an appointment online with one of our therapists.
+Contact us in Houston at 832-559-2622 or schedule an appointment online with one of our therapists.
 Online therapy services from the comfort of your home or office are also available.